APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 "While this may be protected speech under the First Amendment, it is nonetheless abhorrent and completely unacceptable. **Campus officials are reviewing the actions at the event and anyone found to be in violation of the law or the UCLA code of conduct will be held accountable.**"

 With clarity from Gnandt, in addition to no explicit condemnation of harassment and violence, we see that the first statement requires "actual notice," leaving it incumbent upon the victim to seek aid.
 This is higher than the lawful standard mandated by Title VI federal law.

-Without proof the severity of other incidents are unclear, but the incident that occurred on Oct 11th was captured on video.
-At a walkout march on Oct 25th,

-“Several speakers brought attention to recent allegations of attacks against pro-Palestinian students on campus."

-When the Daily Bruin inquired about the allegations, in an emailed statement a UCLA spokesperson

-"said members of the student affairs team intervened in response to students at Kaplan Hall allegedly experiencing harassment while attempting to watch a teach-in on their computers.
-The spokesperson added that the university is still investigating the incident with an eye to holding individuals in violation of university rules and the law accountable.

-“While we don’t believe the individuals who caused the incident are students or affiliated with our campus, we strongly encourage all community members to engage in thoughtful debate and treat everyone with respect,” they said in the statement.”"

-(Inquire with UCPD, the result of this)

-The individuals involved in the incident should have been

-Arrested for intimidation, property damage, attempted assault characterized by bias.
-Cited for harassment and disruption of university operations.
-Given a no-contact order.

-But instead the perpetrators were permitted to leave the premises after the incident by student affairs personnel without so much as a warning.

-Block also did not find it necessary to get directly involved but found it acceptable to leave the task to others within the administration.

-### Hillel

-On Oct 12, Hillel at UCLA posted on their Instagram account,

-"There are reports of some incidents in the last few days where students of different backgrounds and views have been harassed or intimidated.
-This is not acceptable and Hillel believes there is NO justification for any type of aggression towards any students.

-We also call on agitators in the outside communities to stay away from campus.
-Your acts of aggression---no matter what your views are---are not welcome at UCLA.
-We know that many of the reported incidents were caused by non-students and we condemn them in the strongest terms.

-The conflict between Israel and Hamas does not need to spill over and poison our campus.
-We all mourn.
-Hate at UCLA will never be the answer."